How Much Does a French Drain Cost in 2025?

 Cost per Linear Foot

 The cost to install a French drain varies depending on its type and location.
 You can expect to pay between $10 and $100 per linear foot.
-Here's how the costs break down based on the type of French drain:
+The table below outlines the breakdown of costs for each kind of French drain.

 Interior French$40–$100